 Note: The figure shows the treatment effects on the preferred tax rate on the top earner.
 Results are presented for spectators and for workers.
 The upper panel uses the luck treatment as a reference category.
 In the lower panel, the routine work treatment marks the reference group.
 Results are based on an OLS model with spectator-clustered standard errors.
 Thick inner bars denote 95% confidence intervals and thin outer bars denote 99% confidence intervals.
-See Table B1 in the Online Appendix for the full models. p < 0.001, p < 0.01, p < 0.05.
+See Table B1 in the Online Appendix for the full models. p < 0.001, p < 0.05

-strong negative effect on the preferred tax rate on the top earner.
+Figure 6 shows the results of the regression models.
+We start with the other-regarding part of preference formation by looking at the impartial spectators.
+Both the routine work and the complex work treatments have a strong negative effect on the preferred tax rate on the top earner.
 Taking the luck treatment as the reference group, the coefficients are highly statistically significant (p < 0.001).
 On average, people prefer a 26.4 percentage points lower tax for the top earners in the routine work group compared to the group where the top earner is determined by luck.
 For complex work, the preferred tax rate is 31.7 percentage points lower.
 These results are in line with the large body of work that looks at differences in redistributive preferences when income is earned and when it is obtained by luck.
 Going beyond this general finding, we can see clear differences when comparing types of work.
 On average, impartial spectators want a 5.3 percentage points lower tax rate for people who became top earners by performing complex tasks compared to those who became top earners by performing routine tasks.
 This effect is statistically significant at the 0.001 level.